logion-network/logion-backend-ts/README.md

 Create the database schema using `yarn typeorm migration:run`.
 More info about [DB migrations](doc/DbMigration.md).

+Note that in order to run the backend itself or the integration tests, you'll need `psql` to be installed locally.

 ### Connection to a node

 By default, the backend connects to `ws://localhost:9944`, i.e. a logion node running on your local machine.